jesusfar/go.word.stemmer/README.md

 # Word Analyzer stemmer PoC

-This is a basic PoC in order to test the snowball library for for natural language processing.
+This is a basic PoC in order to test the snowball library for natural language processing.

 ## How to install